imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/lap.md

 **Track IDs swap between neighbouring cells**

-- Cause: `Track cost` is large enough that two nearby cells' candidate links cross — LAP picks the wrong assignment.
+- Cause: `Track cost` is large enough that two nearby cells' candidate links cross — LapTrack picks the wrong assignment.
 - Fix: **lower `Track cost`**.
 If lowering it then fragments tracks, the dataset is genuinely ambiguous and you should consider btrack with `Use visual features` for better disambiguation.

 **A cell disappears for a few frames and then comes back as a new TrackID**

 - Cause: gap closing didn't bridge the disappearance.
-- Fix: **raise `Gap close cost`** so the cost of bridging the gap is high enough that LAP picks it over starting a new track.
+- Fix: **raise `Gap close cost`** so the cost of bridging the gap is high enough that LapTrack picks it over starting a new track.
 Also check `Gap close max frames` is at least the length of the disappearance.

 **False bridges: two unrelated cells are linked across a gap**